Merrimack Valley · Middlesex County, MA

 Pepperell, MA

 Pepperell sits at the northwestern edge of the Greater Lowell area, a semi-rural Nashoba Valley town on the New Hampshire border where the Nashua River winds through and a historic covered bridge still carries traffic.
-This is not suburban-subdivision territory — Pepperell is town-center homes, farmhouses, and larger-lot properties spread across a wooded, agricultural landscape, with much of the town on private well and septic and a lot of homes heated by oil or propane.
-That rural character defines the trades demand: tree work and land clearing, septic and well service, generators, propane HVAC, excavation-style site work, and contracting for properties where the nearest municipal anything is a long way off.
-A Pepperell website that reads like it was written for a dense suburb misses the town entirely; one that speaks to rural-property realities owns a market almost nobody else is targeting properly.
+This is not subdivision territory.
+Pepperell is town-center homes, farmhouses, and larger-lot properties spread across a wooded, agricultural landscape, much of it on private well and septic and a lot of it heated by oil or propane.
+That rural character is the trades demand: tree work and land clearing, septic and well service, generators, propane HVAC, excavation-style site work, and contracting for properties where the nearest municipal anything is a long way off.
+A Pepperell site written like it was meant for a dense suburb misses the town completely.
+One that speaks to the rural-property realities owns a market almost nobody else is targeting right.

 Pop. ~12,300·42.666°N, 71.589°W·3 named neighborhoods